Florida Property Insurance Market

 OIR's Market Conduct Efforts

 Following the passage of historic legislative reform, OIR has greater ability to enforce regulatory authority and has taken actions to increase market regulation compliance.
-These efforts include, initiating more than 100 market conduct examinations, completing over 340 investigations, and securing approximately $14.5 million in consumer restitution total since reforms.
+These efforts include, initiating more than 110 market conduct examinations, completing over 550 investigations, and securing over $55.6 million in consumer restitution total since reforms.
 OIR publishes an Insurer Compliance Report on a quarterly basis to provide ongoing updates on OIR’s market regulation efforts.

 Property Insurance Market Data